senakoko/AutoPoseMapper/README.md

 Demo_0a - Add New Videos to Project
 Demo_1a - Use SLEAP helper tools
 Demo_1b - Use DLC helper tools
 Demo_1c - Use Convolutional tools
+Demo_1d - Use ID Tracker.AI Tools
 Demo_2 - Use Autoencoder tools
-Demo_3 - Use ID Tracker.AI Tools
+Demo_3a - Fix Bad Areas
+Demo_3a - Add Body Center
 Demo_4 - Run MotionMapper
 Demo_5 - Make Videos